How is the term of tenancy determined without a lease clause?

 Answer:

-If the agreement of lease does not fix a date for the term of the tenancy and the tenant pays his rent on a weekly basis, then then tenancy will be a week-to-week one.
-In all the other cases, it will be a month-to-month tenancy.
+If a lease agreement does not specify a term and the tenant pays rent weekly, the tenancy is week-to-week.
+In all other cases, it defaults to month-to-month tenancy.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.